 Step 1: Accessing the Wi-Fi Marauder App

-On your Flipper Zero, navigate to the Apps folder.

-Scroll down to the GPIO folder and select it.
+Navigate to the Apps > GPIO > [ESP32] Wi-Fi Marauder folder on your Flipper Zero.

-Open [ESP32] Wi-Fi Marauder.

 Step 2: Scanning for Access Points (APs)

-Choose Scan AP.
+Navigate to Scan AP.
 Observe the blue LED activation on the board, indicating scanning activity.
-The Flipper Zero will now scan for all visible 2.4GHz BSSIDs (Basic Service Set Identifiers).
+The Flipper Zero will scan for all visible 2.4GHz BSSIDs (Basic Service Set Identifiers).
 You should see this on the LCD screen of the Flipper Zero.

 If you don’t get a blue LED or data, utilize the reset button on the Wi-Fi board to reset the device and try again.
 If that doesn’t work, hard reset the Flipper Zero by pressing the back and left Directional pad buttons simultaneously.